NikolosHGW/mesto-react/README.md

-# mesto with React
+# Mesto with React

 This project is reconstruction [mesto](https://github.com/NikolosHGW/mesto), which was build on Vanilla JS.
 In this project i practice with React.
-(Project under construction)
+(Project under construction) Here you can see my website [mesto-react](https://nikoloshgw.github.io/mesto-react/)

+## What need to do?

+* Close popups with key 'Escape'
+* Close popups when we click on outside space
+* Stick footer to the bottom
+* Authorization and authentication

 ## Available Scripts